Undergraduate FAQs: General Questions

 There is no deadline for applications for accommodation but please note that every year more applications are received than there are places available so early application is strongly recommended to avoid disappointment.
 Please note that whilst the vast majority are placed in their preferred accommodation, we are unable to guarantee that we will be able to provide accommodation to all applicants.

-Please visit the undergraduate accommodation pages for more information on accommodation including contact information for Sanctuary Management Services who manage SOAS student accommodation.
+Please visit the accommodation pages for more information on accommodation including contact information for Sanctuary Management Services who manage SOAS student accommodation.

 Can I apply for accommodation if I am holding an Insurance Offer?